docarray/docarray/docs/fundamentals/document/construct.md

 <Document ('id',) at 5dd542406d3f11eca3241e008a366d49>
 ```

-Every Document will have a unique random `id` that helps you identify this Document.
+Every Document has a unique random `id` that helps you identify the Document.
 It can be used to {ref}`access this Document inside a DocumentArray<access-elements>`.

 ````{tip}
 The random `id` is the hex value of [UUID1](https://docs.python.org/3/library/uuid.html#uuid.uuid1).
 To convert it into the string of UUID: